danuio/ts-react-redux-electron-webpack/README.md

 # ts-react-redux-electron
-Boilerplate for an Electron application written in Typescript with React.JS and Redux for state management
+Boilerplate for an Electron application written in Typescript with React.JS and Redux for state management.
+Also has hot-reloading for swift developement.

 ## Getting Started
 To run a development server with `webpack-dev-server`.
 Use the command